levflevine/School_District_Analysis/README.md

   - School performance based on the type of school

 ### Revised Analysis ###
 Upon completion of the initial project scope, the School Board has determined that the student raw data records demonstrated evidence of academic dishonesty.
 Specifically, reading and math grades for Thomas High School ninth grade students appeared to have been altered.
-Consequently, ***second phase of the project*** has been approved that required the following deliverables:
+Consequently, ***second phase of the project*** has been approved that required the following deliverables.

+#### Deliverable 1: ####
 - Replacing the math and reading scores for Thomas High School with NaNs while keeping the rest of the data intact

+#### Deliverable 2: ####
 - Rerunning the school district analysis

+#### Summary Report: ####
 - Producing a report to describe how these changes affected the overall analysis

 ### Resources and Disclosures ###
 The analysis of school data has used  following open-software packages:
 - Anaconda